OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:69

-When the servant girl saw him there, she said again to those standing around, “This fellow is one of them.”
+When the servant girl saw him there, she said again to those standing around, “This man is one of them.”

 ## Mark 14:70

-Again he denied it.
-After a little while, those standing near said to Peter, “Surely you are one of them, for you are a Galilean.”
+Again Peter denied it.
+Only a little while later, those standing amongst him said to him, “Surely you are one of them, for you are a Galilean.”

 ## Mark 14:71